CommE2E/comm/docs/dev_environment.md

 The biggest difference between GitHub’s PR workflow and Phabricator’s “diff” workflow is that Phabricator lets you create a diff from any commit, or set of commits.
 In contrast, GitHub can only create PRs from branches.

-When you have a commit ready and want to submit a diff for code review, just run `arc diff` from within the SquadCal Git repo.
+When you have a commit ready and want to submit a diff for code review, just run `arc diff` from within the Comm Git repo.
 Arcanist will attempt to determine the “base” for your diff automatically, but by default it will take the single most recent commit.
 You can see what base Arcanist thinks it should use by running `arc which`.
 You can also explicitly specify a base by using `arc diff --base`.
 For instance, `arc diff --base HEAD^` will create a diff from the most recent commit, which should be the default behavior.

 Keep in mind that `arc diff` always diffs the base against your current working copy.
 Though this nominally includes any unstashed changes you might have, `arc diff`’s interactive prompts will help you exclude unrelated changes in your working copy.